 John Z. Wang, formerly Zhang Wang, graduated from the Architectural Department of Tsinghua University, Beijing in 1963.
 He worked as an architectural designer/architect in China for years.
 After John earned his second masters degree at the Royal Academy of Fine Art in Copenhagen, Denmark in 1986, he moved to the United State, continuing his professional career.
 John successively joined architectural design offices in Washington DC, Toronto/Shanghai and Hong Kong until 2000, when he established The Archistudio in Silver Spring, Maryland, USA, dedicating to illustration serving clients among architects, landscape architects, interior designers, building developers and institutions.
-In recent years, the proportion of Johns fine art work has risen in his undertakings.
+In recent years, Johns fine art work has become his major undertaking.

 As an illustrator, John was a Winner of Best in Category from 36th Ken Roberts Delineation Competition in 2010.
-In 2017, John's painting Pennsylvania Avenue brought his eleventh Award of Excellence from the AIP annual competition sponsored by the American Society of Architectural Illustrators, which is also the fourth awarded piece in four consecutive years among his acrylic series Washington Chronicle.
+In 2017, John's painting Pennsylvania Avenue brought his eleventh Award of Excellence from the AIP annual competition sponsored by the American Society of Architectural Illustrators, which is also the fourth awarded piece among his acrylic series Washington Chronicle in four consecutive years.
 He was a First Prize recipient of 1980 Beijing Architectural Rendering Competition.
 A number of Johns renderings and fine art works have been published or exhibited.

 While Johns work is rooted in traditional art, he has never stopped his drive for freshly expressing distinctive characters of each new project.
 He is experienced in exploiting media potentials.
 He embraces unlimited pigments in general while applies an exclusive palette for each individual work.
-Along with watercolors and acrylics, John's digitized colored pencil imagery has gained recognition.
+Along with acrylics and watercolors, John's digitized colored pencil imagery has gained recognition.
 He knows how to handle subjects involving complex particulars, intricate spaces and various incidents in a realistic yet personalized style.
-John's architectural background has endowed him with skills to create unique forms and present them from unconventional view angles to energize visual impact.
+John's architectural background has endowed him with skills to shape unique forms and present them from unconventional view angles for energizing visual impact.
 He is sensitive to composing and painting his works with music-like rhythms and melodies.
 He pays attention to details which matter to the ensemble.
 Johns surrealistic side was derived from, and is still being nourished by this very core.
 Among John's awarded works, six pieces accentuate reversed perspective concept he introduced.
 John is prone to encourage dialogues between opposite concepts or elements: 2D versus 3D; monochrome versus colorfulness, solid mass versus void volume, as well as perspective versus anti-perspective.
 He has no hesitation in dealing with their interplay for orchestrating dictintive visual trios, concertos, or jazzes.